hnakamur/rustc-deb/src/doc/reference.md

 borrowing pointers to all outer variables mentioned inside the function.
 Alternately, the compiler may infer that a lambda expression should copy or move values (depending on their type) from the environment into the lambda expression's captured environment.
+A lambda can be forced to capture its environment by moving values by prefixing it with the `move` keyword.

-In this example, we define a function `ten_times` that takes a higher-order function argument, and we then call it with a lambda expression as an argument:
+In this example, we define a function `ten_times` that takes a higher-order function argument, and we then call it with a lambda expression as an argument, followed by a lambda expression that moves values from its environment.

 ```
 fn ten_times<F>(f: F) where F: Fn(i32) {